 Rigs with design assumptions based on specific operational limitations will be considered on a case-by-case basis.

-Any operational limitations (e.g. short range navigation) should be explicitly made known to the
+Any operational limitations (e.g. short-range navigation) should be explicitly made known to the crew.

-Yachts operating as short range navigation need not carry storm canvas.
+Yachts operating as short-range navigation need to carry storm canvas or alternative system to sailing safety in case of storm.